Explore and learn from these awesome podcasts hosted by women on business, goal setting, success, leadership and more!

 Have you ever investigated the amazing world of Podcasts?

-Some podcasts participants are so knowledgeable and articulate in their insights, it’s like an entire book of tips and quotes to be treasured.
+Some podcasters are so knowledgeable and articulate, it’s like an entire book of tips and quotes to be treasured.
 Every podcast I listen to, opens my mind to a new direction of possibilities.

 The podcast apps allow you to save time by increasing the listening speed.
 On an Apple device, tap the screen while the podcast is playing and then tap the little 1x icon to change speed to 1.5 or 2x.
 My preferred speed is 1.5x which reduces a 20 minute talk to 15 minutes and I oftentimes use 2x while ads are playing.

-Make 2017 your year of learning and inspiration with Podcasts.
+Make this your year of learning and inspiration with Podcasts.

-If you are interested in creativity, marketing, entrepreneurship or career inspiration, start below with our recommendations on 5 inspiring podcasts by women:
+If you are interested in creativity, marketing, entrepreneurship or career inspiration, start with our recommendations below.

 ABC News Chief Business, Economics and Technology Correspondent Rebecca Jarvis hosts this relatively new podcast where she interviews leading women across industries on their success stories and struggles.
 With real conversations with interesting people, great questions and genuine sparks of inspiration this is the go-to podcast if you need some motivation in life.